Skip to content

 CategoryExamplesConformity Assessment

-DefaultSmart TVs, toys, speakersSelf-assessment (manufacturer)
+DefaultSmart TVs, connected toys, speakersSelf-declaration (Module A)

 Impact on Hardware Products